keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.3.1 =
-This update adds the ability to disable features of this plugin with a filter.
+This update adds the ability to disable plugin features with a filter.